 These days, minor indulgences that don’t break the bank are important.
-It doesn’t get any better than a dinner of fresh lobster – but finding the best lobster in New York City can be tricky.
+It doesn’t get any better than a fresh, live lobsters off the boat – but finding the best lobster in New York City can be tricky.
 The Big Apple is chock full of outstanding restaurants and fish markets, but where can a seafood lover find the best lobster at the most reasonable price?
 We investigated, and what we learned is that not all lobster joints are created equal.
 Here’s a summary of what we learned.

 Where to find the best lobster in New York City?

 City Lobster and Steak Co. in Midtown West (121 W. 49th) is reasonably priced, considering its upscale Rockefeller Center location.
 At around $40 per plate, they serve a great salad and tasty calamari.
 The lobster, however, was less than tender.
 If you prefer a quieter ambiance, avoid City at mealtime; tourists regularly pack the place.